 Previous GeneCards Identifiers for SRSF7 Gene

 The protein encoded by this gene is a member of the serine/arginine (SR)-rich family of pre-mRNA splicing factors, which constitute part of the spliceosome.
 Each of these factors contains an RNA recognition motif (RRM) for binding RNA and an RS domain for binding other proteins.
 The RS domain is rich in serine and arginine residues and facilitates interaction between different SR splicing factors.
 In addition to being critical for mRNA splicing, the SR proteins have also been shown to be involved in mRNA export from the nucleus and in translation.
 Two transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Sep 2010]

 GeneCards Summary for SRSF7 Gene

 SRSF7 (Serine/Arginine-Rich Splicing Factor 7) is a Protein Coding gene.
-Diseases associated with SRSF7 include allergic bronchopulmonary aspergillosis.
-Among its related pathways are Gene Expression and Influenza A. GO annotations related to this gene include RNA binding and nucleotide binding.
+Among its related pathways are Gene Expression and Influenza A. GO annotations related to this gene include nucleic acid binding and nucleotide binding.
 An important paralog of this gene is SRSF4.